Utility Methods for working with Arrays / Lists

 baseArray = utils.array.arrange(12);

-//-- resize the 1d array based on 3 columns
+//-- reshape the 1d array based on 3 columns

 newArray = utils.array.reshape(baseArray, 3)